 Ralph is chosen as the Presidential candidate for 2008 after the town tires of the media hype about the elections and the empty promises from other candidates.

 - Ascended Meme: Apparently.
 Homer smokes "Jerkass Homer Cigars."
-"Jerkass Homer" is the nickname given by some fans of the show to Homer's callous, brash, rude, childish personality during the show's 9th to 12th seasons (and one of many reasons those fans attribute to why The Simpsons' quality has fallen in the later years).
+"Jerkass Homer" is the nickname given by some fans of the show to Homer's callous, brash, rude, childish personality beginning during the Mike Scully era (seasons 9-12) onwards (and one of many reasons those fans attribute to why The Simpsons' quality has fallen in the later years).

 - Call-Back: Lisa mentioned she and Ralph once dated.